Home » How to Manage Trade Promotions: 5 Tips to Improve Sales and ROI

 Flash Sale Promotions

-Flash sale promotions are a powerful strategy for generating excitement about your brand and capturing the interest of potential customers who may not have previously considered purchasing from you.
+Flash-sale promotions are a powerful strategy for generating excitement about your brand and capturing the interest of potential customers who may not have considered purchasing from you before.

-Dramatically slashing prices on select items briefly creates a sense of urgency that drives impulse purchases.
+Dramatically slashing prices on select items for a brief period creates a sense of urgency that drives impulse purchases (Sales Promotion Agency).
 This approach acts as a magnet, drawing new customers to your online and physical stores, where they will likely explore and purchase additional products during their visit.

 Coupons and promo codes can be addictive.
-Once customers experience the benefits (a.k.a. cost savings) they get from using them, it’s hard to ignore them.
+Once customers experience the benefits (a.k.a. cost savings) of using them, it’s hard to ignore them (Shelvez).

 From supplements to detergents and cleaning products, coupons and promo codes allow companies to understand consumers’ buying habits and optimize their campaigns accordingly.